hyperledger-archives/avalon/PREREQUISITES.md

 - If you build your own OpenSSL (not the usual case), `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively.
-  You need to do this when pre-built OpenSSL version 1.1.1d or later packages are not available for your system
+  You need to do this when pre-built OpenSSL version 1.1.1g packages are not available for your system

 - `SGX_MODE`